Detailed course offerings (Time Schedule) are available for

 Provides students with skills in questionnaire development and survey methods.
 Students develop a questionnaire and design a survey research proposal on a health-related or social topic.
 Prerequisite: either HSERV 511/HSERV 513; BIOST 517/BIOST 518; or EPI 512/EPI 513, which may be taken concurrently, or permission of instructor.
 Students should have a survey project in mind.
 Offered: jointly with CS&SS 527/G H 533.

-HSERV 528 Critically Appraising and Applying Evidence in Health Care (3) Wolf
+HSERV 528 Critically Appraising and Applying Evidence in Healthcare (3) F. WOLF

-HSERV 529 Introduction to Systematic Reviews and Meta-analysis of Evidence (3) Devine, Wolf
+HSERV 529 Introduction to Systematic Reviews and Meta-Analysis of Evidence (3) E. DEVINE, F. WOLF

 Conceptual understanding of the quantitative methods used to synthesize evidence.
 Methods for pooling evidence across independent studies, pooling binary/continuous outcomes, differences between fixed and random effects models, and guidelines for appraising published systematic reviews/meta-analyses.
 Prerequisite: either introductory level courses in statistics, epidemiology, or biostatistics or permission of instructor.
-Offered: jointly with EPI 541/MEBI 541/PHARM 529; Sp.
+Offered: jointly with BIME 541/EPI 541/PHARM 529; Sp.

 HSERV 531 COPHP Population Health (3)